stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Prevents the mirror image of the spectrum (anything above the Nyquist frequency) from being rendered.

+`Visualize during pause`

+Enable this option to continue visualization when playback is paused.

 #### Artwork group

 Some visualizations can use artwork to display on the background or to use as a source for a color list.
 The artwork can come from the playing track or from file location.